Catherine of Austria, Queen of Portugal: Queen

 Catherine was very concerned about the education of her family, accumulating a substantial library and establishing a kind of salon in the court.
-She brought a number of women scholars into her household, including the humanists Joana Vaz and Públia Hortênsia de Castro, and the poet Luisa Sigea de Velasco.
-Vaz was responsible for tutoring Catherine's daughter, Princess Maria, as well as Catherine's niece, also called Maria, and a scholar in her own right.
+She brought a number of female scholars into her household, including the humanists Joana Vaz and Públia Hortênsia de Castro and the poet Luisa Sigea de Velasco.
+Vaz was responsible for tutoring Catherine's only surviving daughter, Princess Maria, as well as Catherine's niece, also called Maria, and a scholar in her own right.

-After the death of her husband in 1557, she was challenged by her daughter-in-law and niece Joanna of Austria, over the role of regent for her grandchild, the infant King Sebastian.
-Mediation by Charles V resolved the issue in favour of his sister Catherine over his daughter Joan, who was needed in Spain in the absence of Philip II.
+After the death of her husband in 1557, Catherine was challenged by her daughter-in-law and niece Joanna of Austria, over the role of regent for her grandchild, the infant King Sebastian.
+Mediation by Charles V resolved the issue in favor of his sister Catherine over his daughter Joan, who was needed in Spain in the absence of Philip II.

-She then served as the regent of Portugal from 1557 until 1562.
+Catherine then served as the regent of Portugal from 1557 until 1562.
 In 1562, she turned over the regency to Henry of Portugal.